nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 ```

 ## estimate true Cohen's *d* mean and sd
-> this insures that our simulation generated the conditions I requested
+> this insures that my simulation generated the conditions I requested

 ```r